dmsc/zx02/README.md

   Use a quick non-optimal compression, useful during development to avoid waiting for the compression of long files.

+* **-1**

+  Compress in the `ZX1` mode, this is a simple format that sacrifices about 1.5% compression but decodes faster.

 ### Advanced Compression Options